 Quality & Outcomes

-In January 2010, HUP opened a second endovascular surgery angiographic suite dedicated to performing sophisticated endovascular interventions, including stent grafting for aortic aneurysms and angioplasty and stent grafting for peripheral arterial occlusive disease.
+The Hospital of the University of Pennsylvania's second endovascular surgery angiographic suite is dedicated to performing sophisticated endovascular interventions, including stent grafting for aortic aneurysms and angioplasty and stent grafting for peripheral arterial occlusive disease.

 Intravascular ultrasound, angiography, 3D image reconstruction and image-based guidance are integrated and controlled by the operative team at tableside to streamline and optimize endovascular interventions.